713ayan/AI-Phishing-email-detection-And-Use-Based-prioritization/README.md

 ## Contact Information
 If you have any questions or feedback about this project, feel free to contact:
-- **Collaborators**: Kartik Aggarwal,Arjun Khadikar, Mohammad Ayan, Aryan Patel
+- **Collaborators**: Kartik Aggarwa, Arjun Khadikar, Mohammad Ayan, Aryan Patel